fastly/compute-js-static-publish/README.md

 Starting with v4, it's now possible to upload assets to and serve them from a [Fastly KV Store](https://developer.fastly.com/learning/concepts/data-stores/#kv-stores).

+When this mode is enabled, you build your application as normal, and as a step during the build, your files are uploaded to the Fastly KV Store, and metadata in the application is marked to source them from there instead of from bytes in the Wasm binary.

 You can enable the use of KV Store with `@fastly/compute-js-static-publish` as you scaffold your application, or at any later time.